 His deep understanding of Internet issues in the region has made him a valuable advisor to governments, civil society and businesses alike.
 From 2006 to 2009 Veni supported the work of the Bulgarian Governmental Agency for Information Technologies and Communications by advising its chairman on international ICT-related issues.
 For 10 years, he was chair of the Bulgarian President's IT advisory committee, which consisted of Bulgarian IT-experts, and people like Vint Cerf and Esther Dyson, among others.
 He has also been expert to several Bulgarian Parliaments, and is among the contributors to different laws, among them the Telecommunications Act, the Penal Code (computer crimes chapter), the Electronic Document and Digital Signature Law, the Copyright Law, and others.

 Dedicated to public service, he has served on the Boards of ICANN, the Internet Society, CPSR, Sofia New Symphony Orchestra, and others.
 In 2003 he ran for mayor of Sofia.
-An enthusiastic fan of Russian and European history and culture, Veni brings important and historical cultural perspectives to his stakeholder engagement efforts at ICANN.
+An enthusiastic fan of Russian and European history and culture, Veni brought important and historical cultural perspectives to his stakeholder engagement efforts at ICANN during his tenure as Vice-President, responsible for Russia, CIS and Eastern Europe.

 Veni earned his Master of Science degree in Law from Sofia University in 1997.
 He has published in dozens of Bulgarian and foreign newspapers and magazines since 1984, and is a frequent presenter at IT – and cybersecurity-related conferences around the world.